ansonchiu99/Annuity-Tool/README.md

 # Annuity Illustration Tool

-This is a tool made for insurance agents that helps them illustrate annuity plans that can be sold to clients.
+This is a tool made for insurance agents that helps them illustrate annuity plans for prospective clients.

 ![Alt Text](https://i.imgur.com/FRRSIUP.gif)